descoped/secrets-provider-safe-configuration/README.md

 # Dapla Secrets Provider Safe Configuration

-This provider loads a property file and housekeepers values as byte buffers in heap.

-The user is responsible for clearing read properties.
+Property values are stored as byte arrays in heap and is cleared on close.

 Please refer to documentation at: https://github.com/statisticsnorway/dapla-secrets-client-project/blob/master/README.md